thatjames/gatekeeper-go/README.md

 The binary will look for a `config.yml` file in the PWD, or it can be passed with the `-c <file>` flag.

+If the webserver is enabled, the login credentials are admin/admin.

+I know, I know.
+I'll change that soon.

 ## Configuration

 Example config: